CityOfZion/neon-js/CONTRIBUTING.md

 ### Work from `dev`

 All our development work in progress happens on the `dev` branch.
-To start, please create a branch off `dev`.
-All your changes should live on this new branch and the pull request be created from this branch to either `dev` or `master`.
+To start, please create a branch off `dev` .
+All your changes should live on this new branch and the pull request be created from this branch to either `dev` or `master` .

 During development:

-- Ensure code is formatted through `yarn lint`.
+* Ensure code is formatted through `npm run lint`.
-- Ensure tests pass through `npm run test:unit`.
+* Ensure tests pass through `npm run test:unit`.

   Just before you submit, you can run `npm run test` to run integration tests together.
 We do not encourage running integration tests in `watch` mode or everytime as it performs real transactions on the blockchain and should be reserved for the final step.